 - How does this treatment work in my brain?
 What chemicals or processes does it affect? - When will I start to feel some improvement?
-What symptoms should this treatment relieve? - What might the side effects of my treatment be?
-How can I cope? - How can I recognize problems if they happen? - Is there anything I can do to make this treatment more effective? - Is this the usual treatment for my illness?
-If not, why did you choose it? - What is our next step if this treatment is not effective? - How will this treatment affect the treatments I'm receiving for other illnesses? - How can I reach you in an emergency?
+What symptoms should this treatment relieve? - What might the short- and long-term side effects of my treatment be?
+How can I cope? - How can I recognize problems if they happen? - What is the usual range of dose for this medication? - Is there anything I can do to make this treatment more effective? - Is this the usual treatment for my condition?
+If not, why did you choose it? - What is our next step if this treatment is not effective? - How will this treatment affect the treatments I'm receiving for other conditions? - How can I reach you in an emergency?